Skip to main content

 Sync

-op-node fetches batches from L1 (via the configured L1 reference RPC) and op-geth processes them through the Engine API.
-There is no checkpoint-sync URL or snapshot-restore knob exposed by the platform — initial sync is from genesis via the L1-derived chain.
+op-node fetches batches from the L1 you configured and op-reth applies them through the Engine API.
+There is no checkpoint-sync URL or snapshot-restore option — initial sync is from genesis via the L1-derived chain, so a fresh node takes time and the disk default reflects full history.
+A healthy, reachable L1 endpoint is the gating factor for sync; if op-node can’t reach L1, it can’t make progress.

 Common patterns